 I am having a class to send notifications.
-When being initialised, it involves making a connection to a notification server, which is time-consuming.
+When being initialized, it involves making a connection to a notification server, which is time-consuming.
 I use a background task in FastAPI to send notifications, as I don't want to delay the response due to notification.
 Below is the sample code.

 file1.py: